-Impress your family and friends with your epic baking skills with this 9-inch chocolate cake recipe!
-Don’t worry, this recipe is 100% newbie-friendly.
+Impress your family and friends with your epic baking skills, thanks to this 9-inch chocolate cake recipe!

-This recipe doesn’t call for creaming butter and sugar or using a hundred different bowls.
+This chocolate cake doesn’t call for creaming butter and sugar or using a hundred different bowls.

 9-Inch Chocolate Cake Recipe